boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 {{?RFC9181}} specifies a set of reusable types and groupings to manage VPN services.
 Note that VPNs are used for the realization of Network Slices.

-{{?I-D.boro-opsawg-teas-common-ac}} specifies a set of reusable types and groupings to manage Attachment Circuits (ACs).
+{{?I-D.ietf-opsawg-teas-common-ac}} specifies a set of reusable types and groupings to manage Attachment Circuits (ACs).

 ## Service Models

 ### Attachment Circuit as a Service (ACaaS) Data Model

-{{?I-D.boro-opsawg-teas-attachment-circuit}} specifies YANG data models for managing 'Attachment Circuits'-as-a-Service (ACaaS) and also bearers.
+{{?I-D.ietf-opsawg-teas-attachment-circuit}} specifies YANG data models for managing 'Attachment Circuits'-as-a-Service (ACaaS) and also bearers.
 These ACs and bearers are used to identify where to deliver a slice service.

 ### Network Slice Service Data Model